codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/code-signing-identities.md

 - Key alias: `CM_KEY_ALIAS`
 - Key alias password: `CM_KEY_PASSWORD`

+It is necessary to either set up a `key.properties` file in a separate script with these values or reference them in your `build.gradle` depending on how your Android [code signing](/code-signing-yaml/signing-android) is configured.

 #### Fetching multiple keystore files

 When fetching multiple keystores during a build, it is necessary to include names for environment variables that will point to the file paths on the build machine.